mui/mui-x/docs/data/migration/migration-tree-view-v6/migration-tree-view-v6.md

 #### Define `endIcon`

-The icon rendered next to item without children is now defined as a slot both on the Tree View and the Tree Item components.
+The icon rendered next to an item without children is now defined as a slot both on the Tree View and the Tree Item components.

 If you were passing an icon to your Tree View component,